binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 It can be a lot of work to have HIDS running on all systems, and it's impractical.

-Not all antivirus is created equal.
+Not all antivirus' are created equal.
 The next generation antivirus/antimalware with machine learning is expensive.

 NIDS setup and administration takes a lot of work for any security operations team.
 Often organisations will outsource this.